Blogs

 • want to update multiple locations at once

-• want to promote a seasonal change or special event at certain locations
+• want to promote a seasonal change or special event

-Review Management for Better Lifecycle Marketing
+Review Management for Customer Trust

 Google considers your review response rate a trust signal — the more responsive you are, the more credible your business appears.
 And this is nonnegotiable for both acquiring and retaining customers today.

-That’s why the right review management tools will still form a critical part of your AI martech stack.
+That’s why the right review management tools will still form a critical part of your martech stack.
 They will help businesses streamline the process of receiving, managing, and replying to customer reviews.
 But it won’t just be about firing off quick responses blindly — it will be about automating this process in a way that still fosters genuine connections with customers.

 Our AI-powered review management tool gets your brand, understands your tone of voice, and crafts responses that resonate with your customers to build that all-important engagement and loyalty.
 It automatically generates responses and sends them out if the trigger conditions are met.
 You can put your review management on autopilot and ensure every review — good or bad — is met with the right tone, message, and language.
+Teams can then modify AI-generated responses to add additional details or personalizations.

 Automated yet personalized responses mean multi-location businesses can handle a larger volume of customer reviews without increasing their headcount or workload.
 This leads to better productivity, more efficient use of resources, and operational cost savings — and happy customers, too.